grpc/proposal/A55-xds-stateful-session-affinity.md

 After the `CookieBasedStatefulSessionFilter` has passed the `override-host` value to the Load Balancer as a "pick-argument", the Load Balancer uses this value to route the RPC appropriately.
-The required logic needs to be implemented in a new and separate LB policy at an appropriate place in the hierarchy.
+The required logic will be implemented in a new and separate LB policy at an appropriate place in the hierarchy.